Buteyets has been recalled from ECHL Tulsa by the Ducks, Derek Lee of The Hockey News reports Sunday.

 Rotowire

-Dostal will protect the home net against Utah on Monday, Derek Lee of The Hockey News reports.
+Dostal is expected to start at home against Calgary on Sunday, per Derek Lee of The Hockey News.